COREi64/MasterTracker-1541-Drive-Enhancement/README.md

 In order to utilize the drive device change feature, you will need to cut two points on the 1541 drive board, and solder on two wires so you'll have to warm up your iron for that.

-The MasterTracker is now available through the COREi64 shop: https://corei64.com/shop/index.php?route=product/product&product_id=445
+The MasterTracker is now available through the COREi64 shop as a pre-order: https://corei64.com/shop/index.php?route=product/product&product_id=445  If you're interested, read through the item description for complete ordering information.